pulumi/deploy-demos/README.md

 ## Examples

+### Deployment Drivers

-Deployment driver examples show using the Pulumi Deployment API to create deployments, monitor status, and tail logs.
+Deployment driver examples demonstrate how to use the Pulumi Deployment REST API to create deployments, monitor status, and tail logs.

 - [typescript-driver](./deployment-drivers/nodejs/typescript-driver) - a deployment driver written in Typescript.
 It can deploy Pulumi programs written in any language.
 - [Go CLI driver](./deployment-drivers/go/cli) - a deployment driver written in Typescript.
 It can deploy Pulumi programs written in any language.
 - [TTL Stacks](./pulumi-programs/ttl-stacks) - infrastructure that enables temporary stacks.
 Set a `ttl` stack tag, run an update, and the stack automatically gets destroyed by Pulumi Deployment API after the expiration period.
 - [Drift Detection](./pulumi-programs/drift-detection) - infrastructure that detects when desired state diverges from reality.
 Automatically detect when manual changes are made to your infrastructure and not synced to the Pulumi program.

-## Automation API Examples
+### Automation API

 Pulumi Deployments can also be run via Automation API.
 Examples are available in the [Automation API Examples repo](https://github.com/pulumi/automation-api-examples).